Camilla Belle

-Camilla Belle Routh (born October 2, 1986), known professionally as Camilla Belle, is an American actress.
-Born and raised in Los Angeles, California, Belle began her acting career with appearances in numerous television commercials before landing her first lead role in NBC's thriller, Trapped Beneath the Earth in 1992.
-She has since appeared in a variety of films and television shows, including The Lost World: Jurassic Park (1997), Practical Magic (1998), Rip Girls (2000) and 10,000 BC (2008).
+Camilla Belle Routh (born October 2, 1986) is an American actress.
+Born and raised in Los Angeles, California, Belle began her acting career with appearances in television commercials before landing her first lead role in NBC's thriller, Trapped Beneath the Earth in 1992.
+She has since appeared in a variety of films and television shows, including A Little Princess (1995), The Lost World: Jurassic Park (1997), Practical Magic (1998), Rip Girls (2000) and 10,000 BC (2008).
 Belle has also been recognized for her work in independent films such as The Quiet (2005) and The Mad Whale (2017).

 In addition to her acting career, Belle has been the face of Vera Wang's "Princess" fragrance and has appeared in advertisements for brands such as Nespresso and Cotton.
-She is also known for her fashion choices, having been featured on the cover of numerous fashion magazines and being the recipient of Young Hollywood Style Icon award at the 2011 Young Hollywood Awards.
+She is also known for her fashion choices, having been featured on the cover of fashion magazines and being the recipient of Young Hollywood Style Icon award at the 2011 Young Hollywood Awards.
 Belle's personal life, including her relationships and her bilingual upbringing in English and Portuguese, has also garnered media attention.

 Early life

-An only child, Belle was born on October 2, 1986 to Deborah Cristina Gould of a Brazilian background and Jack Wesley Routh, a country music performer and composer.
+Belle was born on October 2, 1986.
+Her mother, Deborah Cristina Gould, is Brazilian, and her father, Jack Wesley Routh, is an American country music performer and composer.

 She attended Marlborough School, an all-girl high school in Los Angeles.
 She grew up speaking English and Portuguese.
 During her childhood, she frequently visited her mother's family in Brazil.
 She was raised in her mother's devout Roman Catholic faith.